cyrus-and/comb/README.md

 This is a quick walkthrough of some of the features of Comb.
 To perform a
 search:

-1. move to the root directory of the repository you want to analyze;
+1. move to the root directory of the repository you want to audit;

 2. run `M-x comb`;